opattison/olivermakes/about/index.md

 ---

 I am Oliver Pattison, a designer focused on the future of the web.
-My main interests are archiving, the web, small screens and photography.
+My main interests are archiving, the web, usable and universal design, mobile technology and photography.

 I currently live in Washington, DC.
 I am originally from New York City.